 - Potential for advancement to higher earnings

-Qualifications of a Professional Dump Truck
+How to Become a Professional Dump Truck Driver?

 The law treats dump trucks as any other heavyweight commercial vehicle.
 State motor vehicle regulators, public safety departments, and Federal agencies take a keen interest in any vehicles that move heavy loads on the roads and highways of the nation.
 Check with your department of motor vehicles (DMV) for the particular rules in your state.